Summary of the April 11, 2003, Meeting on Open Access Publishing

 President, Memorial Sloan-Kettering Cancer Center

 Chair, Board of Directors, Public Library of Science

 Mr. Jan Velterop

 Dr. Mark J. Walport

 I'm not an official spokesperson for this statement, just a participant in the conference that drafted it (and maker of this HTML version).
 But I've agreed to collect comments on it and collate them for the participants in the follow-up meeting.
 If you have comments, please send them to me at email@example.com.
 Unless you tell me otherwise, I will assume that you consent to let me post your comments to one or another public discussion list.
 Thanks, Peter Suber.

-This document has been translated into Belorussian, Bulgarian, Catalan, Chinese (Simplified), Chinese (Traditional, coded with UTF-8), Czech, French, German, Italian, Korean, Lithuanian, Macedonian, Polish, Portuguese, Romanian, Russian, Slovenian, Spanish, Swedish, and Ukrainian.
+This document has been translated into Belorussian, Bulgarian, Catalan, Chinese (Simplified), Chinese (Traditional, coded with UTF-8), Czech, Danish, French, German, Hungarian, Italian, Korean, Lithuanian, Macedonian, Polish, Portuguese, Romanian, Russian, Slovenian, Spanish, Swedish, and Ukrainian.
 Other translations are welcome.